 Please send your request to Valeria Foncea from the ALMA EPO Office: email@example.com

 Accommodation & transportation

-The closest town to the observatory is San Pedro de Atacama, touristic spot of the zone.
-The ALMA Operations Support Facility (OSF), located at 2,900 meters above sea level, is located 40 minutes from San Pedro.
-ALMA usually grants 1 to 2 days for media visits.
-Under justified circumstances, longer periods can be provided.
-Weekdays are strongly preferred.
+The closest town to the observatory is San Pedro de Atacama, the main touristic spot in the region.
+The ALMA Operations Support Facility (OSF), is located 40 minutes away from San Pedro, at 2.900m above sea level.
+ALMA usually grants 1 or 2 days for media representative’s visits, but longer periods can be provided, if necessary, ideally from Monday to Friday.

 At his /her arrival at the ALMA site, the media visitor(s) will be given a safety talk explaining the rules and procedures that have to be duly respected.
 In any case, the media visitor(s) will be accompanied by a member of the ALMA (or one of its partners) EPO Department, acting as liaison with the astronomers / engineers and getting access to the facilities.
 Visitors must follow his / her instructions on site.

 The high site of ALMA (Chajnantor, 5,000m) has some significant safety constraints.
 Visitors are required to participate in a paramedic medical check-up (blood pressure, blood oxygen level) at the OSF (Operations Support Facility, 2,900m).
 Those who do not pass the test will not be allowed to continue to Chajnantor.
 Additionally, visitors must sign an acknowledgement and release form before being escorted to Chajnantor.
 Detailed information about high altitude health issues can be found at the ALMA High Altitude Fact Sheet .

 ALMA main filming locations